-Now research teams at Rice University and Swansea University in the UK, both under the supervision of Andrew Barron who teaches at both universites, have shown that cleanliness is the key to getting more accurate resistance measurements for CNTs.
+Now research teams at Rice University and Swansea University in the United Kingdom, both under the supervision of Andrew Barron (who teaches at both universities), have shown that cleanliness is the key to getting more accurate resistance measurements for CNTs.
 In the process, the researchers may have discovered just how far future electronics can go into the nanoscale when using carbon nanotubes.

-In research described in the journal Nano Letters, Barron and his team performed painstaking resistance measurements on both multi-walled CNTs as well as single-walled CNTs, after trying various methods for cleaning the CNTs from any contaminants.
+In research described in the journal Nano Letters, Barron and his team performed painstaking resistance measurements on both multiwalled CNTs as well as single-walled CNTs, after trying various methods for cleaning the CNTs of any contaminants.
 The upshot was that the more impurities they could remove, the more accurate and consistent were the resistance measurements.

 Part of the issue is that carbon nanotubes contain many impurities, according to Barron, and there are an equally large number of ways that people have cleaned them.